animal-tree/Another-Version/2-Opposing-views.md

 Frodo and Sam are being led by Gollum through the Dead Marshes.
 It's an eerie chapter, as Gollum's world seems to be the ruling one now, and Frodo and Sam are navigating at his back through the boggy peril.

 I was going deeper and deeper into a psychotic state, both of (a) brilliant awareness and foresight about my field's fundamental principles and trajectory, and (b) isolation, as if I was traversing by the lead of Gollum through the Dead Marshes.

+### The unsampled world at Clover St.

+My sister came to our apartment and brought my mom and I to her dark-red mid-size crossover, that I thought looked like a car that symbolized the Devil.
+Compared to the cars my mom and I drove, it was much newer, much nicer, dark red.
+She was working as a nurse at the time and making a middle class income.
+My mom was working two jobs with a low income, and I was a doctoral student making less than my state's legal living wage.

+When we were driving, I remember we stopped at Clover St., due to a red light, and some instinct told me to jump out.
+The feeling was ominous.
+But together with that ominous feeling, as the drive progressed, I sensed that a million worlds existed, and that all of them had evolved to converge to this one.
+So I sat somewhat reassured, in an uneasy anxiety, that what was happening will be okay.

+Except, the sense/vision/idea was wrong, this time.
+Instead of my fanciful ideas about quantum stochasticity in a single universe, I had this bizarre idea, specifically on this transit, about "Many worlds" — I know, how original.
+"Many worlds" is a standard interpretation in quantum physics, often an alternative to Copenhagen which also, like me, both usually and I guess in my version here, tends to assume a single universe.

+In "Many worlds," or at least my version that I was conjuring up in my mind in the car, or I should say was pouring into my mind through a sheer awareness, everything that happened in the universe was evolved, through countless cycles of different trajectories, over cosmogenesis origins upon cosmogenesis origins, into the perfect exact happenings that were happening then.
+Now that's not really "Many worlds."
+That's one world, where it just cycles many times, like an AI training algorithm, and we just happen to be in the version that cycled in this way.

+"Many worlds" is more nuanced.
+It says: there's a LOT of worlds — like at least 6.
+No, maybe a million.
+No, googolplex.
+Infinity!
+Undefined!
+And we're in this one, because "reasons."

+Both of these theories/interpretations are wrong.
+But neglecting to explain why for now, I think either of these serve as an accessible way to quickly show that, even under a pretty standard physics interpretation, the possibility of "God" is not...
+I think the word I want to use is "not necessarily stupid."

+I mentioned stochasticity in the universe's quantum mechanics.
+That means randomness.
+The universe, as it's theorized today, is fundamentally probabilistic.
+And physics does a great job of telling us that those probabilities are probabilities.
+No no, just look at Schrödinger’s quantum wave function.
+See, it's a bunch of probability densities that splash around like a kiddie pool.
+And when those waves are especially high, that's where the particle is more likely to get sampled, or that's the more likely velocity of the particle, or that's the more likely "World" that gets sampled, or in my especially terrible vision, that's the "Cycle" that the universe just permanently converges to forever.

+So where can "God" fit into any of those interpretations, besides the last one being just "Godawful," no-pun-unintended (puns are deterministic)?
+Well, ultimately, something has to select which world gets chosen.
+One way that could happen is through just the magic power of randomness.
+Another way, is that some *will* known as "statistical divergence" is able to allocate the probable from the improbable, and, within its holy bounds, tilt the scales a bit.
+The "Sampler" — who is the "Sampler"?

+I sensed an ominous feeling as we were driving, and that same inner sense that gave me that kind-of vision about the many cycling-evolving worlds converging to this moment’s exact perfection, told me to make a run for it when we stopped at Clover St., at a red light.
+My doctoral advisor, Henry, actually lived on Clover St.

+My sister’s car was big and red, like a giant Dirt Devil, and before we got into it, I immediately had the "Devil" association, appear like a fear in my mind, the first omen (ominous sense) of that drive.
+Well, the "Sampler" that was about to sample my fate could only have been a little red vacuum cleaner, because, this transit, not specifically just this transit but this transit as well, was taking me to Hell, and the Devil drive did not end on Clover St., nor on the hospital grounds.
+No, each ticking moment from the drive to the psychiatric unit, even back to home, was a cruise controlled, speed-limit-obeying, insidious, maybe even pleasant drive, deeper, into Hell, to a Hell of mind that only one door leaves.

+But at this time, we were stopped on Clover St. And there was my doctoral advisor’s big house, on this street, that I could’ve, hypothetically, run to, in one of the many other worlds.

+My advisor, Henry Kautz, was the most successful man I knew, and his house, I thought, was a mansion (though honestly the one I had on May St. probably would've been preferable).

+As my sister must’ve thought, I’d be getting just standard quality care.
+What a lucky day.
+What a lucky world that was sampled.
+And then we proceeded, from Clover St., to the first day of my benzo nightmare.

 ### Flying colors